zjswanson/Contacts-php/README.md

 ## Application Behaviors
 ```
-Behavior: User enters data into contact forms and clicks submit, app navigates to new contact page and displays details of new contact.
+Behavior: User enters data into contact forms and clicks submit, app navigates to Add Contact page and displays details of new contact.
 Sample Input: name: Zach, phone: 555-555-5000, address: here
-Sample Output: Contact page shows entry with with: Zach, 555-555-5000, here
+Sample Output: Add Contact page shows entry with with: Zach, 555-555-5000, here
 ```
 ```
-Behavior: User enters data into contact forms on contact page, page displays details of new contact.
+Behavior: User enters data into contact forms on Add Contact page, page displays details of new contact.
 Sample Input: name: Sam, phone: 555-555-5001, address: there
-Sample Output: Contact page shows entry with with: Sam, 555-555-5001, there
+Sample Output: Add Contact page shows entry with with: Sam, 555-555-5001, address: there
 ```
 ```
 Behavior: user clicks home, page displays list of all contacts entered.